 email@example.com in your keyring.
 Once done (this is relative fast), you can upload

 firstname.lastname@example.org can extract the package contents.
-Please take note that you don't need the private key in the system where you create this package (so you don't need to be the big bad, only a mook).
+Please take note that you don't need the secret key in the system where you create this package (so you don't need to be the big bad, only a mook).

 Extracting the package is done with the reverse process: